VultureProject/vulture-doc/vultureOS/docs/network.md

     So you cannot add "additional" network configuration in this file.

-    If you want to add custom network configuration, use the */usr/local/etc/custom.intf* file: Its content will be merged by Vulture in the **/etc/rc.conf.d/network** file.
+    If you want to add custom network configuration, use the */usr/local/etc/custom.intf* file : Its content will be merged by Vulture in the **/etc/rc.conf.d/network** file.

     For example, if you want to configure an LACP trunk using bge0 and bge1 NIC, you will add the folowing configuration into **/usr/local/etc/custom.intf** :